ZaHooman/StyleSync/README.md

 ## 🚀 Features

-- **Learning Style Quiz** Determines the user's preferred learning metho.
+- **Learning Style Quiz** – Determines the user's preferred learning method.
-- **Customized AI Interfaces** Directs users to a tailored AI experience based on their quiz result.
+- **Customized AI Interfaces** – Directs users to a tailored AI experience based on quiz results.
-- **OpenAI Integration** Utilizes OpenAI's API to generate responses suited to each learning styl.
+- **OpenAI Integration** – Uses OpenAI's API to generate responses suited to each learning style.
-- **User Preferences** Allows customization of font, theme (light/dark), and text size, with preferences saved locall.
+- **User Preferences** – Allows customization of font, theme (light/dark), and text size, with preferences saved locally.
-- **Error Handling** Includes fallback messages to maintain user experience in case of API failure.
+- **Error Handling** – Includes fallback messages to maintain user experience in case of API failures.

 ---

 ## 🧠 How It Works

-1. **Start*: Users begin with a short quiz to identify their learning stye.
+1. **Start** – Users take a short quiz to identify their learning style.
-2. **Redirect*: Based on the result, users are directed to one of three HTML pags:
+2. **Redirect** – Based on the result, users are directed to one of three HTML pages:
    - `visual.html`
    - `auditory.html`
    - `kinesthetic.html`
-3. **Interact*: Each page features an AI chatbot interface tailored to the specific learning stye.
+3. **Interact** – Each page features a chatbot tailored to the selected learning style.
-4. **Customize*: Users can adjust font, theme, and text size to their preferene.
+4. **Customize** – Users can adjust font, theme, and text size to suit their needs.

 ---

 ## 🛠️ Tech Stack

-- **Frontend*: HTML, CSS, JavaScipt
+- **Frontend**: HTML, CSS, JavaScript
-- **Backend*: Nod.js
+- **Backend**: Node.js
-- **AI Integration*: OpenAIAPI
+- **AI Integration**: OpenAI API
-- **Design Assets*: Custom logo and basic design elemnts

 ---